aschmiedeke/gbtdocs/docs/references/backends/radar.rst

 .. todo:: Reference table 9.2 in the observer guide.

-Refer to chapter 5 for more information on GBT configurations and SBs.
+Please refer to :ref:`references/observing/configure:Configure the GBT system` for more information on GBT configurations and SBs.

-.. todo:: Reference section 5 in observer guide.

 Tracking moving objects
 ^^^^^^^^^^^^^^^^^^^^^^^

 Here is an example of an ephemeris file for an asteroid.
-Refer to 5.3.5 for a description of the Ephemeris format.
+Please refer :ref:`references/observing/catalog:Ephemeris Catalogs` for a detailed description of the Ephemeris format.

-.. todo:: Add reference to 5.3.5 section in observer guide.

 .. literalinclude:: material/radar_asteroid_ephem_example.astrid